Tags on this page: shadows cirq intermediate

 saved_data = pickle.load(zf.open(f"{saved_data_name}.pkl"))

-In this notebook, we’ll use the ground state of the Ising model with periodic boundary conditions as an example to study energy and two-point correlation function estimations.
-We’ll compare the performance of robust shadow estimation with the standard shadow protocol, taking into account the bit-flip or depolarization noise on the quantum channels.
+In this notebook, we use the ground state of the Ising model with periodic boundary conditions to study energy and two-point correlation function estimation.
+We compare the performance of robust shadow estimation with the standard shadow protocol under bit-flip or depolarizing noise.

 The Hamiltonian of the Ising model is given by

-# import groud state of 1-D Ising model w/ periodic boundary condition
+# import ground state of the 1D Ising model with periodic boundary conditions

 download_ising_circuits = True